cozyfex/cozyfex.github.io/content/posts/javascript-hosting/index.en.md

 tags:

 - javascript
-- hosting
+- hoisting

 keywords:

 - javascript
-- hosting
+- hoisting

 ---

-## What is the hosting?
+## What is the hoisting?

 It's a characteristic that is assigned in the top level when it's assigned with var in the interpreting progress.